Ohio Vote Reports

 Parents' Bill of Rights

-HB8 Parents' Bill of Rights (passed 24 to 7 on 12/18/2024).
-Enacts the “Parents’ Bill of Rights,” requiring public schools to ensure parental involvement and notification about sexuality content and health care services and adopt a policy authorizing students to attend a released time course in religious instruction.
+Enacts the "Parents' Bill of Rights," requiring public schools to ensure parental involvement and notification about sexuality content and health care services and adopt a policy authorizing students to attend a released time course in religious instruction.

 -